 According to the Trading Commission’s complaint, Hunt and Hecroft used Facebook and email to lure crypto investors into their scheme and falsely claimed that they would use received funds to invest in trading for the benefit of the customers.

-In addition, as the US authority explained, to look more persuasive and reliable, binary options scam members misrepresented their experience and track record as traders and portfolio managers.
+Besides, as the US authority explained, to look more persuasive and reliable, binary options scam members misrepresented their experience.
+They tracked record as traders and portfolio managers.

-Lastly, the fraudsters falsely told their victims that they could not withdraw their purported investment profits without first paying a tax to the CFTC.
+The fraudsters falsely told that they could not withdraw their purported investment profits without first paying a tax to the CFTC.

-As CFTC investigators’ impersonators, the scammers provided their clients with fake account statements and sent forged documents purportedly authored by the CFTC’s General Counsel and bearing the image of the CFTC’s official seal.
+As CFTC investigators’ impersonators, the scammers provided their clients with fake account statements.
+They sent forged documents purportedly authored by the CFTC’s General Counsel.
+It was bearing the image of the CFTC’s official seal.

-According to the US Commission’s complaint, the binary options scam scheme has been going on since January 2017 until the authorities uncovered the illicit enterprises in September 2018.
+According to the US Commission’s complaint, the binary options scam scheme has been going on since January 2017.
+It is until the authorities uncovered the illicit enterprises in September 2018.

 As per Texas Federal Court Order, Hunt and Hecroft will have to pay restitution and around $400,000 civil monetary penalty.
-In addition, both defendants are permanently restricted from trading.
-The CFTC, however, has warned the public in its official note, that orders requiring the return of funds to victims cannot lead to the recovery of the entire amount of lost funds.
+Besides, both defendants are permanently restricted from trading.
+However, the CFTC has warned the public that orders requiring the return of funds to victims cannot lead to the recovery of the entire amount of lost funds.

-The US commission repeatedly warned, that they do not collect taxes or fees and will continue to educate the investing public and aggressively pursue misconduct in this arena.
+The US commission repeatedly warned that they do not collect taxes or fees.
+Moreover, they will continue to educate the investing public and aggressively pursue misconduct in this arena.